 Your first line of defense is to clean the debris from your garden, cutting off the old leaves on spent plants immediately after the frost in the fall.
 If you didn’t do that last fall, now would be the time to get it done before those eggs hatch.
 While you are cleaning up the old leaves, take a small garden trowel, and disturb the earth around the base of the plants to dislodge any eggs that may be hiding there.

 The adults can live up to three years, wintering over in fallen plant debris.
 They feed on many kinds of plants grown in the garden, be it a flower garden or a vegetable garden.
 They especially like strawberries and hostas.
 This should come as no surprise as these plants offer the cover and moist environment that slugs prefer.
 While it is nearly impossible to eliminate slugs entirely, it is possible to control them and the damage they inflict.
 The easiest control measure is to make sure there is nowhere for them to take shelter during the day.
 Clean up any garden debris, organic material, leaves, wood, etc. that will afford shelter.
-Remove flat stones or bricks and boards from the garden area if possible.
+Remove any unneeded flat stones or bricks and boards from the garden area if possible.
 Make sure compost piles and sites for waste materials are at a distance from the garden.
 When mulching, apply no more than 3 inches of mulch.
 This will retain enough moisture for the plants but dry sufficiently to dissuade slugs from hiding in it.

 There are chemical products on the market that will control slugs and snails.
 Unless you have a serious infestation, organic measures are much cheaper and can be just as effective.
 If there are only occasional individuals, these can simply be picked off the plant.
 For some reason slugs are especially drawn to beer and other yeast containing liquids.
 One way to trap them is to lay out an aluminum pie plate filled with beer close to the plants that are being damaged by the slugs.